bgx4k3p/uberfind/README.md

 Usage Examples
 --------------

-Default settings with no arguments - Search recursively in the current folder for keywords 'username' and 'password'.
-Look inside .dll, .xml, .db, .conf, .ini, .txt, .dat, .vbs, .bat files, then return 50 characters before/after the keyword from any line that contains it with the line number and the name of the file.
+Default settings, no arguments: Search recursively in the current folder for keywords 'username' and 'password'.
+Look inside .dll, .xml, .db, .conf, .ini, .txt, .dat, .vbs, .bat, .yml files, then return 25 characters before/after each instance of the keyword from any line that contains it with the line number and the name of the file.
 Results go in 'results.txt' inside the current folder.

-    python uberfind.py
+    $ python uberfind.py

-Search inside .dll files in c:\Windows folder for keyword 'password' verbosely:
+Search inside **.dll** files in **c:\Windows** folder for keyword **'password'** verbosely:

-    python uberfind.py -p c:\Windows -e .dll -k password -v
+    $ python uberfind.py -p c:\Windows -e .dll -k password -v

 Sample Output
 --------------
+Search inside **.yml**, **.db** and **.conf** files for the keywords **'user'** and **'password'** in the given path **/usr/local/share/metasploit-framework/**

-    $ python uberfind.py -p /Users/TEMP/ -k password
+    $ python uberfind.py -p /usr/local/share/metasploit-framework/ -k password,user -e yml,db,conf -v

     $$\   $$\ $$\                           $$$$$$$$\ $$\                 $$\
     $$ |  $$ |$$ |                          $$  _____|\__|                $$ |
     $$ |  $$ |$$$$$$$\   $$$$$$\   $$$$$$\  $$ |      $$\ $$$$$$$\   $$$$$$$ |